Emad-Shamsaki/Boat-Detection/README.md

 on the image to get better regions.
 These preprocessing steps could be erosion and dilation, noise filtering, sharpening image and resizing.
 To evaluate our job, we need to use a evaluation function such as intersection over unions or briefly IoU.
-For more information please click For more information, click [here](https://drive.google.com/file/d/1-m_EJm1dRCm3pKe2JuVNO4bwoT57mpow/view?usp=sharing).
+For more information, click [here](https://drive.google.com/file/d/1-m_EJm1dRCm3pKe2JuVNO4bwoT57mpow/view?usp=sharing).